DmitriyFi/autoTest_api/README.md

   -  ipwhois_test.py directly executable test script.

 Also we have configuration.py with service url and requirements.txt with all packages and dependencies used during this.

+## Usage:
+To run autotests you should check that you have installed all packages and dependencies from requirements.txt.

+Then open ipwhois_test.py and configure you IDLE to run this file as pytest script.

+For example for pycharm IDLE: click "Edit configurations" pop-up button -> "+" -> pytests -> choose script path and interpreter and apply changes.

+Then click run pytest in ipwhois_test.py green triangle button.